Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 If you shop at a place with extended sizing, a letter beside the size will reflect that.
 For example, size 6H for a boy means a size 6 husky.
 A size 7S for a girl means a size 7 slim.
 And so on.

 In a few stores yes, and in that case it will have an R after the size number (e.g. 5R).
 In most stores though, regular sizes aren't labeled so if a size does not have a letter after it (e.g. 5), then it's simply a regular size.

 How do I know if my child needs extended sizing?

 You'll probably already know if your child needs extended sizing because clothes in regular sizing simply don't fit right in all areas at once.

 For example, both my boys are tall and slender.
-If I purchase pants in the size for their age in average build, it'll be OK in length, but the waist will be much too large.
-But if I go down below their age level, the waist finally fits correctly but now the pants are too short.
+If I purchase pants in the size for their size in average build, it'll be OK in length, but the waist will be much too large.
+But if I go down a size to get the waist to fit correctly, then the pants length is too short.
 This is not a look you'll want for your kids, and I didn't either!
 So, bring on the extended sizes, I say.

-There are many children's clothing shops which offer both regular and extended sizing at price points which won't break the bank.
-These sizes are only available in certain clothing items, usually jeans, pants and shorts.
+These sizes are typically available in certain clothing items, usually jeans, pants and shorts.
 Some stores offer extended sizing for other items as well, like tops and skirts.

 My main go-to for extended sizes is The Children's Place.
-Most of their pants are available in extended sizes, and even better, these are even more likely to be in stock than the same product in regular sizing.
-You can go directly to their line of boys extended sizes here and girls extended sizes here.
+Most of their pants are available in extended sizes, and as an added bonus, these are even more likely to be in stock than the same product in regular sizing.
+You can go directly to their line of slim and husky sizes for boys here and girls slim and plus sizes here.